 ‘To One in Paradise‘ by Edgar Allan Poe is a four stanza poem that is separated into sets of six or seven lines.
-The first and last stanzas of this piece contain six lines, while the middle two contain seven.
+The first and last stanzas of this piece contain six lines, while the middle two contains seven.
 The poem also follows a particular rhyme scheme that follows the variable pattern of, ababcb dedede fggfgfg hihihi.
 While there is a structure to the rhyme scheme, it does not remain the same throughout any of the stanzas.
-It generally follows an every other line, sing-song like meter, but its adherence is not strict.
+It generally follows every other line, sing-song-like meter, but its adherence is not strict.
 Poe has chosen to swap out lines, and rearrange words where necessary.

 The poem begins with the speaker describing the love that he once had with this person.
 She was everything to him, and the only source of light in his life.
 She provided him with a place of refuge, a “green isle” on which he could live in beauty, away from the realities of life.
 As the title states, this woman has passed on.
 She is no longer in his world and now everything is bleak and endless unchanging.

 He sees no reason to continue on with his life at first.
-His love was too bright to last, and has now burnt out.
-He compares himself to a burnt tree or injured eagle.
+His love was too bright to last and has now burnt out.
+He compares himself to a burnt tree or an injured eagle.
 There might have been hope for one like him in the past, but no longer.
 He will never be happy again, just as the burnt tree will not bloom nor the eagle fly.

 The poem concludes with the speaker stating that in his dreams he is able to find some peace.
 She comes to him while he sleeps and they return to their world of “eternal streams” and “ethereal dances.”
 This is his only reason for continuing on.

 For which my soul did pine—

 A fountain and a shrine,

 And all the flowers were mine.